Important

 Error: error authenticating creds for "quay-server.example.com": error pinging docker registry quay-server.example.com: Get "https://quay-server.example.com/v2/": x509: certificate signed by unknown authority

-• Podman does not trust self-signed certificates.
-As a workaround, use the --tls-verify option:
+2. Because Podman does not trust self-signed certificates, you must use the --tls-verify=false option:

 $ sudo podman login --tls-verify=false quay-server.example.com